Yiqiuuuuuu/hello-world/RWD_Grid-View.md

 ![desktopView](pics/desktopView.png) ![tablet-phoneView](pics/tablet-phoneView.png)

-Even though later on I might probably use Boostrap, I don't want to forgrt this basic grid-view knowledge.
+I might probably use Boostrap, butI don't want to forget this basic grid-view knowledge.
 SO I kept the projrct here, and I can review my code at any time.